Piogre/SummaXR-Custom-Painterly/acknowledgements.md

 ### Wahrheit -- creative director of this pack
 ### Piogre -- curator and gap-filler of this pack

-textures in textures/customnoredist were acquired by paid non-redistribution license
+textures in textures/customnoredist were acquired by paid non-redistribution license .
+If they are included in redistributable source, they are done so in error

 Contributors from the Painterly Pack Fan Continuation Project (https://discord.gg/HFxBurd):
     Twerps3